 Rules-based routing fits agencies with direct buyer relationships where pricing is negotiated in advance.
 Your buyers know what they pay, you know who gets which leads, and the routing logic reflects geographic exclusivity, capacity, and schedule rather than real-time price competition.

-For agencies managing 2-15 buyers in solar, home services, mortgage, or insurance with direct contracts, rules-based distribution is simpler to operate, faster to set up, and significantly cheaper.
+For teams routing to direct contracts in solar, home services, mortgage, or insurance, rules-based distribution is simpler to operate, faster to set up, and significantly cheaper.
 LeadProsper starts at $499+/mo with ping/post included whether you need it or not.
-A focused rules-based tool like LeadMove starts at $149/mo for the same core routing workflow without auction overhead.
+A focused rules-based tool like LeadMove starts at $149/mo for the same core routing workflow without auction overhead, and runs unlimited buyers from the Scale tier.

 Ping/post and rules-based routing aren't better or worse in absolute terms — they serve different business models.
 The right question is whether your buyers compete for leads on price (ping/post) or whether you have direct relationships with known, stable pricing (rules-based).
-Most growing agencies are firmly in the second category.
+Most lead-gen teams are firmly in the second category, and they stay there as they grow: volume doesn't turn a direct contract into an auction.